Edgar Garbisch: Later life

-Garbisch died at his home in Cambridge, Maryland, in December 1979 after a long illness.
-His wife also died at their home several hours later.
+Garbisch died from a stroke at the Dorchester County General Hospital in Cambridge, Maryland, in December 1979 after a long illness.
+His wife died at their home several hours later.
+After a funeral service at St. Bartholomew's Episcopal Church in Manhattan on December 19, 1979, Garbisch and his wife were interred in the Chrysler family mausoleum at Sleepy Hollow Cemetery, Westchester County, New York.

 Art collection

 Garbisch and his wife were well known art collectors.
 They had a widely recognized collection of American furniture and paintings, American and European brass and wrought iron fixtures, and European and Chinese porcelain.
 Their collection of American Naïve art paintings, consisting of more than 2,600 pieces, was considered the most comprehensive ever assembled at the time of their death.
 During their lifetimes, much of their collection of Naïve art was donated to museums, including the National Gallery of Art, Metropolitan Museum of Art, Philadelphia Museum of Art, Baltimore Museum of Art, Chrysler Museum of Art, and Flint Institute of Arts.
 A smaller collection of paintings, including Picasso's "Seated Acrobat with Folded Arms," was sold at auction in May 1980 for $14.8 million—then a record for any auction in the United States.